 San Pancho Beach is one of the cleanest beaches in Mexico and most of all it doesn’t have vendors trying to sell you their goods every 5 minutes.
 You can just lay down in peace and tranquillity without being disturbed.

 Surf in San Pancho, Mexico

-As I was mentioning before, San Pancho is considered one of the beaches near Sayulita that are very much appreciated by the surfing community, although not beginners.
+As I mentioned before, San Pancho is considered one of the beaches near Sayulita that are very much appreciated by the surfing community, although not beginners.
 Surfing in San Pancho is great for intermediate or pro surfers with a shortboard.

-You can rent a surfboard in town on the main road just a few steps from the beac
+You can rent a surfboard in town on the main road just a few steps from the beach

 If you want to learn how to surf, this is not the best beach.
 But you can take a surfing class.

 Playa Las Clavelinas is located past the golf course on Las Palmas Road, lined with beach houses and beautiful hotels.
 It’s great if you could get there by sunset.
 Further down the road, there is also a beach called El Barro, but I never ventured there.
 I was told the road is quite hidden and difficult to find.
 If you feel adventurous, you can go and find it out.
 Please send me a picture when you find it 🙂

 Take a tour to Islas Marietas

 The popular Isla Marietas is one of the most unique natural rock formations in the water.
 Its so-called love beach is a beach below a crater that you can reach only by swimming.
 Also, the underwater world is just spectacular and still offers great views of the local marine fauna and corals.

 I have to say, though, that this site has been too exploited, and to protect the delicate environment the authorities have closed it for a while.
 Now that it’s open again they have raised the price and reduced the number of visitors per day.